Oberschleißheim: Flugwerft Schleissheim

 The airfield and its historic buildings were constructed in 1912 for the Königlich-Bayerische Fliegertruppen (Royal Bavarian Flying Corps).
 After World War II the Americans used the airfield until the 1970s, then it was given over to the German Air Forces.
 In the 1980s the airfield has been home to a German Federal Police helicopter squadron.
 In the early 1990s the historic maintenance hangar was restored and enlarged to accommodate the Deutsches Museum's growing aviation collections.
 The Museum was opened in 1992.

 The Museum has many aerospace exhibits.
 These include various airplanes, helicopters, motors and turbines.

 Additional Facilities

 Oberschleissheim also is the home to several government facilities.
-The Bavarian Authority of Health and Food Safety, the Institute for Moor Management, the Federal Office for Radiation Protection and the Faculty of Veterinary Medicine for the University of Munich are housed here.
+The Bavarian Authority of Health and Food Safety, the Institute for Moor Management, the Federal Office for Radiation Protection and the Faculty of Veterinary Medicine for LMU Munich are housed here.
 The city also houses the Augustinium Special Education Center for disabled people.
 The Helmholtz Research Center is located at the southern-most end of Oberschleissheim, at the city limits of Munich.